bukiro/PECS/work assets/README.md

 - Create dialog for choosing targets if target is area or targetNumber is > 0 and target is ally
 - Create method for sending target conditions to another character in another session
 - Allow manually changing condition duration to -1, -2 or -3 (in conditions component and in effects component)
-- Specify spell targets: self, ally, companion, familiar, object, area, minion, other
-- Make caster conditions optional for spells with target=="other" where the caster doesn't need to be aware of the target's condition (how to determine?)
 - Implement manual mode
 - Quick Effects button for Skills and Attacks (and quick removal button for manual effects)
 - Implement Icons for Inventory and Spells